Hanseatic League and the Crane in Gdansk.

 In summary the Crane in Gdansk was built between 1442 and 1444.
 It was the biggest lifting device in Hanseatic League indeed.
 This is a spectacular example of a medieval port crane and twin-tower gate all-in-one.
 The main crane mechanism consisted of a set of treadwheels.
 Treadwheels were powered by four crane workers who walked inside the treadwheel.
 Generally the Crane works like a hamster wheel but not so fast 🙂 The Crane was used for cargo handling operations, raising and lowering masts on various vessels as well.

 The Crane, St Mary’s church and Artus Court are best known hanseatic remainings in Gdansk.
 But there are many other hanseatic places in Gdansk like the Great Mill or the The court of the Fraternity of St George.
-Nowadays the famous crane is a part of the National Maritime Museum in Gdansk
+Nowadays the famous crane operates as one of the branches of the National Maritime Museum in Gdansk.

 Explore Hanseatic League history with me.
 The private Hanseatic tour in Gdansk is the best chance to study Late Medieval Period in Northenr Europe.